Racing Past – Articles – Profile – Dave Power

 Now 32, Power was still hungry.
 He consulted with New Zealand coach Arthur Lydiard and changed his training by upping the aerobic work over the anaerobic.
 He used Lydiard’s ideas until he stopped competing at the top level in 1964.

 His next major target was, of course, the 1962 Empire and Commonwealth Games hosted by his own country in Perth.
 He competed there as the reigning champion.
 In the 10,000 he again faced John Merriman, who had given him such a race in Cardiff in 1958.
-Also a concern was Kiwi Barry Magee, who was running really well.
-Then there was a precocious 19-year-od Canadian called Bruce Kidd, who had recently burst on to the North American scene.
+Also a concern or him was Kiwi Barry Magee, who was running really well.
+Then there was a precocious 19-year-od Canadian called Bruce Kidd, who had recently burst onto the North American scene.
 After a cautious start because of the heat, Power used his old tactic of pushing the pace with six laps to go.
 Only Kidd was able to go with him.
 After tracking him for four laps, Kidd made his move with 880 to go.
 Power had no answer, losing 7.4 seconds by the tape.
 So the 34 year-old had to give way to a 19-year-old.
 Still a silver medal was still a great achievement.
 Then came the marathon in which European champion Brian Kilby was competing.
 And it was Kilby who took charge of the race at 15 miles and ran the rest of the race on his own.
 Power was second, 58 seconds behind and well ahead of team-mate Rodney Bonella by 1:58.
 His 2:22:15 was a PB.
 “I underestimated Kilby’s ability to stay and let him go it alone,” he admitted.
 “But I let him get too far in front and left myself an impossible task.”
 (Quoted in Deek by Rob de Castella, p.18)

 Dave still had one good marathon in him, running 2:22 for third in the 1963 Tokyo Marathon.
 But he was unable to make the 1964 Australian Olympic team.
 “I think Father Time had caught up with me by that stage,” he admitted to Brian Lenton.
 “I was starting to slow down a bit.”
 (Lenton, p.
 89)